Identification | Biology | Damage ID | Management |Handling

 Bird droppings are easily noticeable by tell-tale white stains.
 These droppings are acidic and can deface and accelerate deterioration of building materials.
-Accumulated droppings can plug the gutters of roofs causing water damage and the weight of droppings can threaten the collapse of ceilings.
+Accumulated droppings can plug the gutters of roofs, causing water damage.
+The weight of droppings can threaten the collapse of ceilings.
 Nests can obstruct exhaust vents and may cause fires.

 Damage to Livestock and Pets

 Pigeons consume livestock feed and contaminate it with feces, raising the risk of disease transmission.